leoleovich/grafsy/README.md

 - useACL - Enables ACL for metricDir to let grafsy read files there with any permissions.
 Default is false
 - retryFile - Data, which was not sent will be buffered in this file

-## SUM
+## Aggregation

 - sumPrefix - Prefix for metric to sum.
 Do not forget to include it in allowedMetrics if you change it
-- sumInterval - Summing up interval for metrics with prefix "sumPrefix".
-In seconds
-- sumsPerSecond - Amount of sums which grafsy performs per second.
-If grafsy receives more metrics than sumsPerSecond*sumInterval - rest will be dropped

-## AVG

 - avgPrefix - Prefix for metric to calculate average.
 Do not forget to include it in allowedMetrics if you change it
+- minPrefix - Prefix for metric to find minimal value.
+Do not forget to include it in allowedMetrics if you change it
+- maxPrefix - Prefix for metric to find maximum value.
+Do not forget to include it in allowedMetrics if you change it
-- avgInterval - Summing up interval for metrics with prefix "sumPrefix".
+- aggrInterval - Summing up interval for metrics with all prefixes.
 In seconds
-- avgPerSecond - Amount of avg which grafsy performs per second.
+- aggrPerSecond - Amount of aggregations which grafsy performs per second.
 If grafsy receives more metrics than avgsPerSecond*avgInterval - rest will be dropped

 ## Monitoring